I write music about communication.

 e.v.
 Flo (For Tape)

-Written for the film 'Loqui' by Will Burris, "e.v.
+Written for the experimental film 'Loqui' by William Burris, "e.v.
 Flo" follows the Sisyphus-esque daily routine of an unnamed office worker.
 The piece itself is my interpretation of the sounds heard by this central character on the way to his factory, played in hypnotically slow succession.

 Affect-Effect (For Tape and Dancer)